-This Cucumber Tonic Mocktail is a great substitute for a gin & tonic if you’re partaking in dry January, or just want to enjoy a cocktail without the booze.
+This Cucumber Tonic Mocktail is a great substitute for a cocktail if you’re partaking in dry January, or just want to enjoy a cocktail without the booze.

 Cucumber and rosemary go together really well, and the flavors of both really pop when you add sparkling tonic to the mix.
 This mocktail takes the emphasis off the gin and puts it squarely on the botanicals.